-Further corrections are usually applied to observations taken with 2-bit (4-level) quantization, for the effects of non-optimal setting of the sampler voltage thresholds (Kogan 1995a).
+Further corrections are usually applied to observations taken with 2-bit (4-level) sampling, for the effects of non-optimal setting of the quantizer voltage thresholds (Kogan 1995a).
 These adjustments are usually relatively minor but can induce systematic effects.
-The system design of the VLBA leads to a 5% to 10% calibration offset of the samplers between even and odd baseband channels; without correction, this may offset the RR and LL correlations in dual polarization observations.
 Sampling-based calibration adjustments are determined by AIPS task ACCOR.
-The combination of the antenna and sampler calibrations may be found and applied in AIPS using the procedure VLBACALA.
+The combination of the antenna and quantizer calibrations may be found and applied in AIPS using the procedure VLBACALA.

 Although experience with VLBA calibration shows that it probably yields fringe amplitudes accurate to 5% or less at the standard frequencies in the 1-10 GHz range, it is recommended that users observe a few amplitude calibration check sources during their VLBA program.
-Such sources can be used (1) to assess the relative gains of VLBA antennas plus gain differences among baseband channels at each station; (2) to test for non-closing amplitude and phase errors; and (3) to check the correlation coefficient adjustments, provided contemporaneous source flux densities are available independent of the VLBA observations.
+Such sources can be used (1) to assess the relative gains of VLBA antennas plus gain differences among sub-bands at each station; (2) to test for non-closing amplitude and phase errors; and (3) to check the correlation coefficient adjustments, provided contemporaneous source flux densities are available independent of the VLBA observations.
 These calibrations are particularly important if non-VLBA stations are included in an observation, since their a priori gains and/or measured system temperatures may be much less accurate than for the well-monitored VLBA stations.
 The recommended technique for this situation is to restrict the gain normalization in self-calibration to a subset of trusted stations (generally some of the VLBA stations), and to high elevations.
 AIPS task CALIB can do both.